-Under the 2008 Plan, the compensation committee may award non-performance based restricted stock and restricted stock units to selected executives, key employees and outside directors.
+Under the 2008 Plan, the compensation committee may award non-performance based restricted stock and restricted stock units (RSUs) to selected executives, key employees and outside directors.
 The compensation committee determines the terms and conditions of each award including the restriction period and other criteria applicable to the awards.

-In conjunction with the IPO, on May 7, 2008 the Company granted 39,969 employee restricted stock units and 33,336 director restricted stock units.
-The employee restricted stock units vest either 100% at the 1st anniversary of the grant date or 50% at the 1st anniversary and 50% at the 2nd anniversary of the grant date.
-The director restricted stock units vest in three equal installments on each anniversary of the grant date over a 3-year period.
+The employee RSUs vest either 100% at the 1st anniversary of the grant date or 50% at the 1st anniversary and 50% at the 2nd anniversary of the grant date.
+The majority of the director RSUs granted to date vest in three equal installments on each anniversary of the grant date over a 3-year period.
+Directors can also elect to defer their annual board fees into RSUs with immediate vesting.
 Delivery of the shares underlying these director restricted stock units is deferred until termination of the director's service on the Company's board.
+The fair value of each restricted stock unit is equal to the market value of a share of common stock on the date of grant.